 - Focus on characters and shorter lines midday.

-- Hop in a line before closing.
+- Hop in a line before park closing.

 - Keep in mind that wait times may be faster than posted times.